MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Tomogram with UMAP as inset.
 The selected cluster contains both particle populations.

-.. admonition:: **Anchor tool: Map positions from tomogram the UMAP**
+.. admonition:: **The Anchor tool helps to locate clusters in the UMAP**

     Clicking on the tomogram creates an “anchor” (a little circle) in the UMAP.
 The anchor can help you to locate a cluster in the UMAP.
-Buy holding :kbd:`Shift` you can add multiple anchors.
+By holding :kbd:`Shift` you can add multiple anchors.

     .. image:: ../img/tutorial_2/figure_anchor.png
         :width: 450